How to Make a Driftwood Sculpture

 Use the paper to draw your design pattern.
 Use scissors to cut the paper pattern out.
 Trace around the pattern onto the driftwood.
 Now you are ready to start cutting.

-Cutting The Sculpture Elements
+Cut the Sculpture Elements

 Using a fish shaped pattern, all three fish were designed about the same.
 This was done to create harmony within the composition of the sculpture.
 Think ahead here.
 Make sure the pattern is the right size for your wood.
 Check the wood to make sure it is solid enough to cut.
 Some driftwood is very soft and will crumble.
 Soft driftwood will not hold a glued dowel.
 The wood you use needs to be sturdy enough to work.